This article has been updated on Nov 7th.

-The Venice Water Booster Station, which has been under construction for 2 years, has received clearance from the Department of Health to operate the tank and pumping system.
-The City is currently filling the ground storage tank with fresh drinking water in preparation for the system soon being put into service.
+The Venice Water Booster Station, which has been under construction for two years, has received clearance from the Department of Health to operate its tank and pumping system.
+The City has been filling the ground storage tank with fresh drinking water.

 While originally forecast to be operational in early 2025, integration of the booster system software infrastructure into the Venice water system and supply chain issues have delayed some earlier expectations that the system may be operating in the spring of 2025.
 We expect another month before you may notice an increase in pressure.